Atoka, Oklahoma, United States of America: What to pack, what to wear, and when to go [2023]

 Waterproof snow boots

-In addition to day-to-day shoes, it's important to bring snow boots.
-For traveling to Atoka, we suggest these boots:
+In addition to standard shoes, it's important to bring snow boots.
+For traveling to Atoka, a great option is these boots:

 Waterproof jacket that can be used in snow